USB Types: Speed, Connectors and Practical Use

 What about USB B (but not mini or micro?)

 This is a primer.
-There are new things coming in USB standards, and we blog about them as they happen here.
-We also post tidbits to help you understand how to use USB storage to its greatest capabilities, so check it out!
+There are new things coming in USB standards, and we blog about them as they happen.
+We also post tidbits to help you understand how to use promotional flash drives and their storage to its greatest capabilities, so check it out!